manyoso/allie/README.md

 ## Why did you develop her rather than just help out Leela?

 A couple reasons.
-First, my original inspiration was to see if I could implement an alternative search using AlphaBeta rather than MCTS.
+First, my original inspiration was to see if I could implement an alternative search using Minimax/AlphaBeta rather than MCTS.
 Second, I wanted to teach myself the AlphaZero concepts and algorithms and this was the best way to do it.
-In the future, I expect Allie to have an AB search and leave MCTS to Leela, but it is not ready yet.
-I've done a lot of experiments with AB and Lc0 networks and think I've hit upon what might work, but getting the NPS to scale and utilizing the policy values optimally is challenging.
-Stay tuned.
+Allie is now using a hybrid Minimax Monte Carlo search.

 Also, I am contributing back some patches to Leela where appropriate.